 “gave slaveholders the right and legal apparatus to recover escaped Africans and criminalize those who harbored them.”Kendi, Ibram X. Stamped from the Beginning: The Definitive History of Racist Ideas in America.

-While it took five days to reach Portsmouth, it took even less time for George Washington to begin the hunt for his runaway slave.
+While it took five days to reach Portsmouth, it took even less time for George Washington to begin the hunt for his human property.
 Embarrassed that she may have left on her own accord, the Washingtons invented a story that the 20-year-old fell for a Frenchman, who tricked her into leaving the house; a plea to find “Oney Judge” with a $10 reward was published in the advertisement section of the Philadelphia Gazette just two days after her escape.
-Even in a “free” state, Oney still had extremely limited options as a runaway slave.
+Even in a “free” state, Oney still had extremely limited options as a runaway enslaved person.
 She lived an impoverished existence and maintained a low profile as she knew at any moment she could be forced to return to Philadelphia.

 Slave Law.
 John Whipple, a customs agent, was sent to New Hampshire to bring Oney back.
-Whipple’s family recently freed their own slaves and he did not believe the story that Oney had been bewitched by a Frenchman into leaving Philadelphia.
+Whipple’s family recently freed their own enslaved people and he did not believe the story that Oney had been bewitched by a Frenchman into leaving Philadelphia.
 Whipple wrote Washington, asking for Oney’s emancipation following Martha’s death.
 George responded:

 “that the request was ‘totally inadmissible’ and granting Judge any say in her fate would only ‘reward unfaithfulness’ and give ideas to others ‘far more deserving of favor.’
 Washington also reminded Oney that her family still remained under his ownership.”Schuessler, Jennifer.
 “In Search of the Slave Who Defied George Washington.”